theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-debug-tez-ui.md

 <properties
-pageTitle="Verwenden der Tez-Benutzeroberfläche mit Windows-basiertem HDInsight | Azure" description="Informationen zum Verwenden der Tez-Benutzeroberfläche zum Debuggen von Tez-Aufträgen in Windows-basiertem HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use Tez UI with Windows-based HDInsight | Azure" description="Learn how to use the Tez UI to debug Tez jobs on Windows-based HDInsight HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"